lanl/MPI-Bash/README.md

     enable -f mpibash.so mpi_init
     mpi_init
+    mpi_finalize

 The `enable` line loads and enables the `mpi_init` builtin, and the subsequent line invokes it.
 Besides MPI initialization, `mpi_init` additionally loads and enables all of the other MPI-Bash builtins.

 The script can then be run like any other MPI program, such as via a command like the following:

-    mpirun -np 16 ./my-script.sh
+    mpiexec -n 16 ./my-script.sh

-If `MPI_Init` fails, it may because your system is unable to `mpirun` one script (`mpibash`) that itself runs another script (your program) that dynamically loads the MPI libraries.
+If `MPI_Init` fails, it may because your system is unable to `mpiexec` one script (`mpibash`) that itself runs another script (your program) that dynamically loads the MPI libraries.
 See if the workaround discussed in [issue #6](https://github.com/lanl/MPI-Bash/issues/6) applies in your situation.

 When running MPI-Bash on a large number of nodes, a parallel filesystem (e.g., [Lustre](http://lustre.opensfs.org/)) is essential for performance.
 Otherwise, most of the parallelism that a script exposes will be lost as file operations are serialized during writes to a non-parallel filesystem.